JoeUgly/Ringfingers_Roster/README.md

 ## FAQ

 #### What video formats are allowed?
+Each video must have a file extension known to be a video format.\
-Anything that OpenCV can read.
+Your video formats are also limited to what OpenCV can read.

 Any file which does not begin with `ds3_rr_results` will be assumed to be a video.
 This program should identify errors related to trying to read a non-video file and skip to the next file.